 Transportation & Airport Transfer

-Cape Town International Airport is approximately 20km from Cape Town’s city center.
+Cape Town International Airport is approximately 20 km from Cape Town’s city center.
 From the airport, there are a number of ways to get into town.
-You can all an Uber, take a taxi, catch a bus or take a shuttle.
+You can call an Uber, take a taxi, catch a bus, or take a shuttle.

 Gay Hotels in Cape Town